-What are the required protocols for any permitted in-person activity during Phase 2, and Phase 3?
+What are the required protocols for any permitted in-person activity?

-The protocols that must be followed for permitted in-person activities (previews, showings, listing appointments, inspections, walk-throughs, appraisals, etc.), during Phase 2 and Phase 3 include:
+(Revised January 8, 2021) The protocols that must be followed for permitted in-person activities (previews, showings, listing appointments, inspections, walk-throughs, appraisals, etc.) include:

 - In-person activities must be by appointment only; - Face coverings are required to be worn at all times by real estate brokers, their clients, and industry partners (e.g. appraisers, inspectors, photographers, stagers, etc.).
 Brokers may not provide services to any client who does not wear a face covering; - No more than five (5) people, in addition to the broker, may be on site at any one time; and - Those persons must strictly follow social distancing guidelines by remaining at least six feet apart at all times.